• Skip to primary navigation

 To serve, spoon the rice into bowls and top with the black bean mixture.
 Garnish with chopped parsley, chopped green onions and/or salsa.

-Black Beans and Saffron Rice
+Black Beans and Yellow Rice

 Black beans simmered with tomatoes and aromatic vegetables and served over fragrant saffron rice.

-0 from 0 votes
+5 from 2 votes

 Course: Main Dishes